itsabhianant/rock_paper_scissors/README.md

 # ROCK-PAPER-SCISSORS:

-This is a very famous game of rock-paper-scissors that everyone had played atleast one time in their life.
+This is a game of rock-paper-scissors that everyone had played atleast one time in their life.
 This is a beginner-friendly project in Python.

 ---